 Figures \ref{fig:BH_STO3G_all}--\ref{fig:BH_STO3G_core} extend the analysis on the BH molecule's IPs to higher-order $\Delta$MP and MBGF calculations through the nineteenth order.
 (This is an all-electron calculation with the minimal basis set and differs from the preceding one.)

-It may be recalled\cite{deltamp,Hirata2017,Hirata_PRA2024} that the $\Delta$MP$n$ method is equivalent to the MBGF($n$) method in the diagonal, frequency-independent approximation to the self-energy for $n \leq 3$.
+It may be recalled\cite{deltamp,Hirata2017,Hirata_PRA2024} that the $\Delta$MP$n$ method is equivalent to the MBGF($n$) method in the diagonal, frequency-independent approximation for $n \leq 3$.
 The $\Delta$MP series is convergent at the FCI limits (unless divergent).
-The MBGF series with the nonapproximated self-energy converges at the FCI limits for some Koopmans states, but for most other states, it has a zero radius of convergence; MBGF often converges at wrong limits.\cite{Hirata_PRA2024}
+The MBGF series converges at the FCI limits for some Koopmans states, but for most other states, it does not.\cite{Hirata_PRA2024}

 Figure \ref{fig:BH_STO3G_all} confirms these.
-For the two Koopmans and two satellite states considered, with increasing $n$, the $\Delta$MP$n$ results (the green dots) quickly snap onto the horizontal lines indicating the FCI data.
-In contrast, the plots of the IPs obtained by higher-order MBGF with nonapproximated self-energy (the orange, open circles) fall upon the FCI lines of the two Koopmans states only, but not of the two satellite states.
-The roots for the latter converge at wrong limits around or above 20 eV, exposing a severe, fundamental flaw of Feynman--Dyson MBGF.\cite{Hirata_PRA2024}
+For the two Koopmans and two satellite states considered, with increasing $n$, the $\Delta$MP$n$ results (green dots) quickly snap onto the horizontal lines of the FCI data.
+In contrast, the plots of the IPs obtained by higher-order MBGF (orange, open circles) fall upon the FCI lines of the two Koopmans states only, but not of the two satellite states.
+The roots for the latter converge at wrong limits around 20 eV, exposing a severe, fundamental flaw of Feynman--Dyson MBGF.\cite{Hirata_PRA2024}

 Figure \ref{fig:BH_STO3G_root1} zooms in on the first Koopmans IP around 7 eV.
 For this root, both the $\Delta$MP$n$ and MBGF($n$) methods converge at the FCI limit upon increasing $n$.
-The rate of convergence is slightly faster for $\Delta$MP, again, questioning the relative merits of the two similar methods.\cite{szabo,deltamp,Hirata2017,Hirata_PRA2024} CIS = EOM-CCS yield the same value as the $\Delta$MP1 or the MBGF(1) method, obeying the Koopmans theorem. $\Delta$CCS is distinctly worse than the other four methods.
-However, $\Delta$CCSD is nearly exact, slightly more accurate than IP-EOM-CCSD and distinctly better than 2h-1p CISD, $\Delta$MP3, or MBGF(3), which are all $O(n^6)$ procedures.
+The rate of convergence is slightly faster with $\Delta$MP than with MBGF, despite the frequent characterization of the former as an approximation to the latter.\cite{szabo,deltamp,Hirata2017,Hirata_PRA2024} CIS = EOM-CCS yield the same value as $\Delta$MP1 or MBGF(1), obeying the Koopmans theorem. $\Delta$CCS is distinctly worse than the other four methods.
+However, $\Delta$CCSD is nearly exact, slightly more accurate than IP-EOM-CCSD and distinctly more so than 2h-1p CISD, $\Delta$MP3, or MBGF(3), which are all $O(n^6)$ procedures.
 IP-EOM-CCSDT catches up with $\Delta$CCSDT, but the 3h-2p CISDT, $\Delta$MP5, and MBGF(5) methods still fall short.